Correia-jpv/fucking-awesome-angular/README.md

 * [@TanStack/form](https://github.com/TanStack/form) - Designed with first-class TypeScript support, headless UI components, and a framework-agnostic design, it streamlines form handling and ensures a seamless experience across various front-end frameworks.
 * [@luistabotelho/angular-signal-forms](https://github.com/luistabotelho/angular-signal-forms) - Simple Angular library to implement forms with signals.
 * [ngx-form-object](https://github.com/infinum/ngx-form-object) - ngx-form-object is an abstraction on top of Angular's reactive forms.
 It generates a form from a given model and automatically handles creation of nested forms (HasOne and HasMany model relationships).
+* [reactive-form-extensions](https://gitlab.com/Riuen/reactive-form-extensions) - This project improves Angular's ReactiveForms with useful features like trimming inputs, showing error messages, and changing CSS classes based on validation rules, all without extra dependencies and with less code.

 ##### Form Controls